 What Is ClearCase?
 An Overview of ClearCase Basics

-Many teams still use ClearCase — otherwise known as IBM ClearCase or Rational ClearCase.
+Many teams still use ClearCase version control — otherwise known as IBM ClearCase or Rational ClearCase.
 Here we cover what ClearCase does, how ClearCase MultiSite works, and why teams still use it, even today.

 So, What Is ClearCase?